vuestorefront/storefront-ui/apps/docs/components/components/thumbnail.md

 <!-- end react -->
 </Showcase>

-## Single color
+### Single color

-The most simple use case of thumbnail can be achieved by seting a single color with tailwind background `bg-` property.
+The most simple use case of thumbnail can be achieved by seting a single color with any of Tailwind's background `bg-` property.

 <Showcase showcase-name="Thumbnail/Color">